 If you season properly, you won't taste the salt.
 Salt is a flavor enhancer; it brings out the flavor of whatever it touches.
 When you salt the beef correctly, you taste more beef, not more salt.

 Bring the steak home and salt it 24 to 48 hours before you cook it.
-There is considerable disagreement on this, but I prefer to salt early.
+There are a lot of opinions on this, but I prefer to salt early.
 This steak is inbound for dinner tomorrow, so season the night before, at the latest.
 Learn more about when to salt your meat.

 Not all salts are the same: Each type of salt has different amounts of sodium per volume because of the grain size.
 If you are using a different type of salt than the recipe specifies, then your results will be off.
 Something might be over- or under-seasoned.
 See conversions below.